 The long and short of it

-Different from a conventional book, ebooks range broadly in the area of length.
-They can be as short as a long-form article — or as long as an actual tactile book.
-How the content is organized and navigated — with chapters, pages and clickable sub-pages is the primary difference.
+Different from a conventional book, eBooks range broadly in length.
+They can be as short as a long-form article — or as long as a tactile book.
+How the content is organized and navigated — with chapters, pages, and clickable sub-pages is the primary difference.

 A general guide to ebook length:

 - Short Form (1,500 words or less)